edsu/inst126/modules/13/exercise.md

 **Network:** TP-Link_1B36
 **Password:** 76281273

-### 4. The Lights
+### 4. Light State

 <img style="width: 200px; float: right;" src="images/bridge.jpg">

 There are two Phillips Hue lights in the room that you can talk to using the Hue Lights API.
-The API is a little web server running on this device
+The API is a little web server running on this device known as the
+bridge:

     http://192.168.0.101/api/{key}/